oknozor/citerne/README.md

 # Citerne 🚚

-Citerne is a wrapper around [diesel](https://crates.io/crates/diesel) and [testcontainers](https://crates.io/crates/testcontainers) providing a single proc macro to run test on a containerized database.
+Citerne is a wrapper around [diesel](https://crates.io/crates/diesel) and [testcontainers](https://crates.io/crates/testcontainers) providing a single proc macro to run tests on a containerized database.

 ## Roadmap
 - [ ] mysql support